 Plugins are usually the main reason behind the slow loading of a WordPress website.
 To speed up your website, follow these simple steps and offer your audience an annoyance-free WordPress site.

 You cannot simply live without plugins in WordPress since they offer some great features that you would essentially need in your website.
-With every installed plugin, there comes more code, more queries of database, and thus more work for the server.
-Plugins usually don’t work pretty well together because of the programming conflicts.
+With every installed plugin, there comes more code, more queries of the database, and thus more work for the server.
+Plugins usually don’t work pretty well together because of programming conflicts.

 To solve this problem, you need to find the plugin that is creating the entire problem and remove it.
 Usually, you can find an alternate for that plugin that works well for you.